intmus/inttheory19-20/_09-non-chord-tones/a1-nonchordtones.md

 abc: true
 ---

-NOTE: The full descriptions of each type of non-chord tones on this page are heavily edited versions of the non-chord tone descriptions from the online textbook, *Open Music Theory*.
-If you have not had a chance to check out this great resource, please do so.
+NOTE: The full descriptions below of each type of non-chord tone are from the online textbook, *Open Music Theory*, although each has been edited to suit this textbook's terminology and purpose.
+If you have not had a chance to check out *Open Music Theory* in the Further Reading section from the previous units, please take the time to do so.
+It is a great resource!

 ## Non-chord tone recap